Triple M Adelaide

-5MMM (identified on air and in print as Triple M) is a radio station broadcasting in Adelaide, Australia.
-Its target demographic is the 30-54 age group.
-Triple M Adelaide is part of Southern Cross Austereo's Triple M Network and broadcasts on the 104.7 MHz frequency.
+Triple M Adelaide is a radio station broadcasting in Adelaide, Australia.
+Its target demographic is the 30–54 age group.
+Triple M Adelaide is part of Southern Cross Austereo's Triple M network and broadcasts on the 104.7 MHz frequency.

-Triple M Adelaide has in the past simply networked the majority of its shows from its Sydney and Melbourne counterpart stations, but since 2011 it has focussed more on local content.
+Triple M Adelaide has in the past simply networked the majority of its shows from its Sydney and Melbourne counterpart stations, but since 2011 it has focused more on local content.

 History

-5MMM had its origins as an AM radio station, commencing broadcasting as 5KA on 25 March 1927 on the frequency 1200 kHz.
+Triple M Adelaide had its origins as an AM radio station, commencing broadcasting as 5KA on 25 March 1927 on the frequency 1200 kHz.

-In 1941 the station and its repeater 5AU, along with interstate stations 2HD and 4AT, were closed by the Federal Government after allegations of fifth column activities.
-These stations were associated with the Jehovah's Witnesses, which opposed participation in the War, and had other doctrines seen as un-patriotic.
+In 1941 the station and its repeater 5AU, along with interstate stations 2HD and 4AT, were closed by the federal government after allegations of fifth column activities.
+These stations were associated with the Jehovah's Witnesses, which opposed participation in the War, and had other doctrines seen as unpatriotic.
 In 1943 5KA was reopened after purchase by the Methodist Church, and became attached to the Central Methodist Mission, largely organised by Reverend Samuel Forsyth.
+The station was locally notable as the only broadcaster operating through the night.
 The station changed frequency to 1197 kHz in 1978, as part of the change in channel spacing from 10 to 9 kHz on the AM broadcast band.

 In 1982, 5KA adopted a country music format and re-branded itself 12K.
-The format lasted only 8 months.
+This format lasted only eight months.

-In 1983, Adelaide's number one breakfast duo 'Bazz & Pilko' defected from rival station 5AD, bringing much of their audience with them and giving 5KA a much needed ratings boost.
-Also in the mid 80's, 5KA converted to AM stereo and adopted a younger music format 'All hits all the time", resulting in even greater ratings success.
+In 1983, Adelaide's number one breakfast duo Bazz & Pilko defected from rival station 5AD, bringing much of their audience with them and giving 5KA a much needed ratings boost.
+Also in the mid 1980s, 5KA converted to AM stereo and adopted a younger music format "All hits all the time", resulting in improved ratings.

-In July 1986, 5KA was sold to Wesgo Limited and mid 1987 changed to a "hits and memories" format, followed in late 1987 by a move to brand new studios at 106 Currie Street in the Adelaide CBD.
+In July 1986, 5KA was sold to Wesgo and mid 1987 changed to a "hits and memories" format, followed in June 1988 by a move to brand-new studios at 106 Currie Street in the Adelaide central business district.